Smile Down the Runway: Manga

-Volume list

 Anime

 An anime television series adaptation was announced on September 16, 2019.
-The series was animated by Ezo'la and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, and Misaki Kaneko designing the characters.
+The series was animated by Ezóla and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, and Misaki Kaneko designing the characters.
 Shuji Katayama and Akinari Suzuki composed the music.
-It aired from January 11 to March 28, 2020 on the Animeism programming block on MBS, TBS, and BS-TBS.
+It aired from January 11 to March 28, 2020, on the Animeism programming block on MBS, TBS, and BS-TBS.
 Ami Sakaguchi performed the series' opening theme song "LION", while J-JUN performed the series' ending theme song "Ray of Light".
 Funimation licensed the series for a SimulDub.
 In Southeast Asia and South Asia, Muse Communication licensed the series and streamed it on its Muse Asia YouTube channel.

-Episode list
+Episodes

 Novel

 Smile Down the Runway received a novelization by Yūki Arisawa, titled Ranwei de Waratte 158cm Moderu, Parikore e! (ランウェイで笑って １５８ｃｍモデル、パリコレへ！), which covers the events of the first two volumes of the series.
 It was released on April 15, 2020.